 Seradata is the home of SpaceTrak

-The Space Industry’s leading launch, satellite database and analysis system.
-Delivered via a powerful website, our experienced analysts provide comprehensive, consistent, independent and authoritative information covering every (orbital) launch and satellite since Sputnik in 1957.
+The Space Industry’s leading launch, satellite database and space market analysis system.
+Delivered via a powerful website, our experienced satellite analysts provide comprehensive, consistent, independent and authoritative information covering every (orbital) launch and satellite since Sputnik in 1957.
 Originally created in 1997, SpaceTrak powers the marketing and risk decisions of key launch providers, manufacturers, insurance companies, governments and satellite operators worldwide.

 SpaceTrak is the leading product of Seradata, set up as a result of a management buy-out in 2013 from Flightglobal Ascend (formerly Airclaims).
 Seradata has invested in and continues to improve both the content of and the IT behind SpaceTrak, enhancing the customer experience.

 Northrop Grumman Corporation

 SpaceTrak’s comprehensive database has become an invaluable tool in supporting strategic planning, assessing market trends, and positioning for future growth.